jackiekazil/mesa/docs/intro-tutorial.rst

 ~~~~~~~~~~~~~~

 * Data collectors use to record data from each model run
-* Batch runners for automating multiple runs and arameter sweeps
+* Batch runners for automating multiple runs and parameter sweeps

 Visualization modules